markraley/versioned-polymorphic-buffers/README.md

 ## Polymorphism

 The uno example, which is in progress, will demonstrate this feature.
-There is a simple polymorphism test in the vectors coverage test - search for the 'poly Base' in the vectors.vpc file and 'vectors_G' in the test sources.
+There is a simple polymorphism test in the vectors coverage test - search for 'poly Base' in the vectors.vpc file and 'vectors_G' in the test sources.

 ### TODO